HewlettPackard/hpegl-vmaas-terraform-resources/docs/data-sources/hpegl_vmaas_plan.md

 page_title: "hpegl_vmaas_plan Data Source - vmaas-terraform-resources"
 subcategory: ""
 description: |-
-  The The %s data source can be used to discover the ID of a %s.
-This can then be used with resources or data sources that require a %s, such as the %s etc. data source can be used to discover the ID of a hpeglvmaasplan.
-This can then be used with resources or data sources that require a hpeglvmaasplan, such as the plans for vmaas etc.
+  The hpeglvmaasplan data source can be used to discover the ID of a hpegl vmaas plan.
+          This can then be used with resources or data sources that require a hpeglvmaasplan, such as the hpeglvmaasinstance resources etc.
 ---

 # hpegl_vmaas_plan (Data Source)

-The The %s data source can be used to discover the ID of a %s.
-This can then be used with resources or data sources that require a %s, such as the %s etc. data source can be used to discover the ID of a hpegl_vmaas_plan.
-This can then be used with resources or data sources that require a hpegl_vmaas_plan, such as the plans for vmaas etc.
+The hpegl_vmaas_plan data source can be used to discover the ID of a hpegl vmaas plan.
+		This can then be used with resources or data sources that require a hpegl_vmaas_plan, such as the hpegl_vmaas_instance resources etc.

 ## Example Usage